indigo-dc/indigo-datacloud-releases/indigo1/reposync1.md

 <a id="id2"></a>
 ### What's new

+Supported Platforms:
+* Ubuntu 14.04 is supported by adding the [JRE 1.8 PPA](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/#), required by java-syncrepos dependencysince
+* CentOS 7 is supported by default
+* Any other distribution that support Docker is supported through the Docker image

+- Operating System and Cloud Management Frameworks

+It supports both OpenNebula and OpenStack backends
 <a id="id3"></a>
 #### List of RfCs

 <a id="id4"></a>
 ### Deployment Notes

 <a id="id5"></a>
 ### Known Issues